hovsep/triton-docs/source/installation.rst

     Run `php artisan key:generate` to set new app key, which will be used to encrypt user passwords.

-    Create new MySQL database if you do not have one yet.
+    Create new MySQL database if you do not have existing one.

     .. glossary::